- Formula: NH3

 - Formula weight: 17.031

 - Colour: colourless

 - Boiling point: -33.33°C

 - Density: liquid: 0.6818 at boiling point. gas: 0.6175 at 15°C, 7.2 atm.

 The oxidation number of hydrogen in ammonia is 1.

 - Prototypical structure:

-What follows is the calculated isotope pattern for the NH3 unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula NH3 with the most intense ion set to 100%.